Instamedz/instamedz-final-backend/README.md

+# instamedz-final-backend
-# instamedz-final-backend is the backend of instamedz website thaat is hosted on render
+backend of instamedz website that is hosted on render